xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Silo up and down + explosion (+ crater?) anim

 - [ ] A cmd variant, called AreaCommand or some shit, must exist to allow AoE region maps to be pulled from the GetCommandBySerial result; Flare and LaunchSilo have (technically) distinct AoE range effects and need a way to describe, themselves, what they do in the ChooseMapTarget turnstate.
+- [ ] Ambushes don't stop Drop.schedule() from being called.
+  I could fix this by [ ] requiring DropEvent to verify that actor is at the goal position.
+I don't know if that fixes the fundamental problem, though.
+  How does Command.Move get called when calling drop anyway, huh?
+I think I end up defaulting to Wait.
+Do I have to?
+Could I possibly leave the selected cmd as Drop?
+This would mean that Move, which is or would be, a member of Drop's chain, could interrupt Drop's schedule() call.
+Currently it gets extraprocedurally called always, every order.
 - [x] Convert `player.units.forEach(u => { if (u.onMap)})` to `player.units.unitsOnMap.forEach(u => {})`
 - [ ] Map name text during player turn splash is not centered around drift-container orbit point.
 - [ ] EndTurn->MoveCamera->UpdateSightMap->PlayerCard